 Bridge Investment Group Holdings, BRDG

-- Based in Salt Lake City, Utah, the real estate investment manager has approximately $26 million of assets under management (AUM).
+- Based in Salt Lake City, Utah, the real estate investment manager has approximately $26 million of assets under management (AUM) as of March 31, 2021.
 Bridge sold 18.8 million shares at $16 per share.

 Erasca, Inc., ERAS